aplteam/Tatin/docs/InstallingTheTatinServer.md

 2. You might need to change the port 443, defined with the `-p` flag.

-   This can only ever be 80 or 443 on your local machine if the Tatin server is not exposed to the Internet, because in that scenario Tatin should run behind a web server like Appache.
+   This can only ever be 80 or 443 on your local machine if the Tatin server is not exposed to the Internet, because in that scenario Tatin should run behind a web server like Apache.
 In that case Apache would listen to 80 or 443 but communicate with the Tatin server on a different port.

 3. The second port exposed in that script is used for connecting with Ride to the interpreter, if ever.
 (Note that the INI file rules whether the interpreter allows a Ride or not)